Serphiq Find the first SEO move worth testing.

 Decision point

-How to use competitor analysis without getting lost
+How to use search-result comparison without getting lost

-The best use of competitor analysis is to sharpen your priorities, not to obsess over every rival signal.
+The best use of search-result comparison is to sharpen your priorities, not to obsess over every rival signal.

-Start with the pages already close to value, identify the main topic gaps, and use competitor clues to guide better judgment.
+Start with the pages already close to value, identify the main topic gaps, and use public result patterns to guide better judgment.

 07